 PocketMFA writers are likely to have undergrad or graduate experience with writing instruction.
 Many in the program graduated with a degree in English or Creative Writing, and then went on to pursue further work in education, law, or journalism, with many of our writers holding advanced degrees in those fields.
 This is not a requirement, but undergrad experience with English courses has been a common thread.

 PocketMFA writers are likely to be ready to engage more seriously with the publication journey.
-With our mentorship experience and our dedicated Publishing, Process, and The Writing Life Residency, we deliberately seek to create confidence for writers at any stage of their publishing career.
+With our mentorship experience and our dedicated Writing Life Residency, we deliberately seek to create confidence for writers at any stage of their publishing career.

-PocketMFA writers are likely to have encountered a plateau with their own efforts at progress.
+PocketMFA writers are likely to have encountered a plateau with their own efforts at progress, OR they have a surge of momentum and seek clear direction.
 The myth of the solitary writer has kept so many books from meeting the world, and our writers are self-advocates who acknowledge that they are ready for the community and mentorship that facilitates real progress.

 PocketMFA writers are serious and dedicated to their writing.
-This is the highest priority for me as I curate our writing groups in the cohort: is this writer serious and ready to push themselves through our rigorous curriculum?
+This is the highest priority for our team as we curate our writing groups in the cohort: is this writer serious and ready to push themselves through our rigorous curriculum?
 Whether the program is to re-energize the writer’s process, or to meet them at their own high level routine and production, we seek writers who are ready to dive deep and believe in themselves as authors.

 12 Weeks in total.

 10 hours per week.
-This includes live Zoom instruction and workshop meetings.
+This includes live Zoom sessions, as well as reading and writing assignments.

 Over the course of a week, writers will typically spend the 2-3 hours in one zoom session on the weekend; 4 hours writing new material, annotations, and discussion responses; and 3 hours reading literary and craft texts, as well as peer writings.